Punishing Opening Errors

 Get the maximum from the opening

-Study this course to learn when to strike quickly using forcing play and when to patiently optimize piece placement in order to nurse a small, static advantage.
-The course contains many bits of practical advice on how to further improve at punishing opening errors as well as tips for studying classical games to gain an intuitive sense for the initiative.
+In this course, Ryan Murphy will teach you when to strike quickly using forcing play and when to optimize piece placement patiently to maintain a small, static advantage in the opening.
+You'll also learn practical tips on how to improve at punishing opening errors by studying classical games to gain an intuitive sense of the initiative.

 USCF Expert Ryan Murphy is a chess coach from Wisconsin who joined Chess University in 2016.
 He works behind the scenes as the Operations Manager and has also helped teach live lessons in the Prodigy Program and analyzed hundreds of student games.